Deck is a modern general-purpose programming language. It features:

 Continuations are callable objects associated with an individual function call.
 When the continuation is called, the function call that created it will return.

 All procedure types have continuations.
-In procs and methods, they
+In procs and methods, they are named return

 ; in subs, they are named next